mike632t/x11-calc/README.md

 - Keyboard test is successful but these models do not pass the self-test.

-##### HP 67

-- Cannot read or write to magnetic cards.
-- Has  continuous memory (which allows saved programs to be loaded from the command line).

 #### Wayland

-- On some systems the Xwayland display server can consume a lot of the  CPU resources making the whole system unresponsive.
 - The application window should be a fixed size (this can be modified using '--zoom'), but Xwayland does not handle this correctly.